toralf/tor-relays/README.md

 ## Details

 The Tor bridges are deployed via an _Ansible_ role with a recent Debian OS.
-The scripts under [bin](./bin) works only for the Hetzner cloud, same applies to the Ansible task [network](./playbooks/roles/setup/tasks/network.yaml).
+The scripts under [bin](./bin) works mostly only for the Hetzner cloud, similar applies to the Ansible task [network.yaml](./playbooks/roles/setup/tasks/network.yaml).
 As a local DNS resolver _unbound_ is expected.
 It needs to be configured in this way: